batiste/sprite.js/README.rst

     scene.loadImages(Arrar(<src>), callback)       // load the array of image source.
 When all is loaded, the callback is called.

-    scene.Layer(<name>, <options>)                 // build a Layer object, see next Layer section
+    scene.Layer(<name>, <options>)                 // build a Layer object, see Layer section

     scene.Sprite(<src>, <layer>)                   // build a Sprite object, see Sprite section

     scene.Ticker(<tickDuration>, <paint function>) // build a Ticker object for this scene or reset the previous one

-    scene.reset()                                  // Delete all layer present in this scene, delete ticker.
+    scene.reset()                                  // Delete all layers present in this scene,
+                                                   // delete dom from HTML Sprite in layers, pause the ticker.

     scene.Cycle(<triplets>)                        // alias for sjs.Cycle, look at Cycle section